A Proportional Random Effect Block Bootstrap for General Clustered Data: Conclusion

-A natural extension of the PREB-1 and MREB-1 bootstraps is to accommodate non-continuous responses by replacing the linear mixed model \eqref{eq:lmm} with a generalized linear mixed model \citep{breslowANDclayton1993}, where the conditional mean of the response is modelled as a linear function of the covariates and random effects through a suitable link function.
+A natural extension of the PREB bootstrap is to accommodate non-continuous responses by replacing the linear mixed model \eqref{eq:lmm} with a generalized linear mixed model \citep{breslowANDclayton1993}, where the conditional mean of the response is modelled as a linear function of the covariates and random effects through a suitable link function.
 This would broaden applicability to fields involving discrete responses in a clustered data setting, such as ecology where $y_{ij}$ are the presence-absence records or counts of species $j$ in sampling site $i$.
-Another direction is to extend our bootstraps to perform inference on linear combinations of fixed effects and random effects $\bm{l}_i^\top \bmbeta + u_i$, which are also known as cluster-level mixed effects parameters; see the recent work of \cite{relugaETAL2024} who considered bootstrap inference for such parameters in random slope models.
-Finally, it would be useful to investigate alternative confidence interval constructions based on the PREB-1 and MREB-1 bootstrap distributions, e.g., basic bootstrap confidence interval \citep{davisonANDhinkley1997}, bootstrap-$t$ confidence interval \citep{efron1981}, and bias-corrected and accelerated confidence interval \citep{efron1987}, and compare their performance to our bootstrap percentile confidence intervals across different cluster size scenarios.
+Another direction is to extend the method to perform inference on linear combinations of fixed effects and random effects $\bm{k}_i^\top \bmbeta + \bm{l}_i^\top \bm{u}_i$, which are also known as cluster-level mixed effects parameters; see the recent work of \cite{relugaETAL2024} who considered bootstrap inference for such parameters in random slope models.
+Finally, it would be of interest to extend the PREB bootstrap to other forms of within-cluster dependence beyond the current AR-1 structure, such as spatially correlated error processes when observations correspond to spatial rather than temporal units.